 Some details are essential

 Knowing how to calculate read or write capacity units for Dynamo DB sounds like something you would look up from the documentation whenever you need it.
-However, some of the questions expect you to know the formula for calculating RCU or WCU.
-And this can get a bit more complex:

-• For 1 WCU you get 1 write / second for an item of 1KB in size.
+you get 1 write / second for an item of 1KB in size. - Both Reads and Writes can be

-• I used the following capacity computation formula:
+than a standard operation. - I used the following capacity computation formula:

 [item size] / [1KB per WCU or 4KB per RCU] * 2(if transactional)